Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The correct answer is **C. From Microsoft Teams, run @azure pipelines subscriptions.**

+> ❌  **A. @azure pipelines subscribe...:** The prompt states you have already subscribed to Project1.

 Explanation:

 When you first subscribe to an Azure DevOps project in Microsoft Teams using the `@azure pipelines subscribe [URL]` command, the app creates several **default subscriptions** (such as "Build completed," which includes both successes and failures).